Safest Places to Visit in Mexico

 5. Valladolid

-Valladolid is one of the best places to visit if you want to see Spanish colonial architecture.
+Valladolid is a place that is a must-visit if you want to see Spanish colonial architecture.
 It's also a great starting point for a vacation through Yucatán state.

 Safety landscape